eduardollanda/ScriptUpDLLs/README.md

 ```

 * Put the script where the DLLs are
-* When calling the script you should pass as argument the name of your feed:
+* When running the script you should pass as argument the name of your feed:

 ```console
 eduardollanda@pc:~$ python DLLs "name of your feed"